karimadel88/FATWA-CHATBOT/README.md

 ## Usage

-To use the [Project Name], follow the steps below:
+To use the [FATWA-CHATBOT], follow the steps below:

 1. Open a web browser and navigate to `http://localhost:5173`.
 2. Enter your query in the search bar and press Enter.